themacexpert/confs/README.md

 # confs
 One of the most fun ways I learn and meet new and interesting people is at conferences and technical trainings.
-Here are some of the things I’ve been to in the past year or so.
+Here are some of the things I’ve been to recently.

  * [Berkshire Hathaway Shareholders Meeting - Omaha, NE - May 5-6, 2017](http://www.berkshirehathaway.com/meet01/2017Meetinginfo.pdf)
  * [1517 Fund Summit - San Francisco, CA - October 28, 2017](http://www.1517fund.com/)